 Included angle is the angle measured between two slings sharing a common attachment point.

-Where slings are supported in a hook, the included angle of the slings shall not exceed 90 degrees, unless otherwise approved by the activity engineering organization.
+Where slings are supported in a hook, the included angle of the slings shall not exceed 90 degrees unless otherwise approved by the activity engineering organization.
+Hooks shall not be loaded at the point or tip or be side loaded.